 Which TV is Best for Above a Fireplace?

-I personally think the Samsung Frame TV is hands-down the best TV for above a fireplace.
+I personally think {this Samsung Frame TV} is hands-down the best TV for above a fireplace.
 It’s extremely thin and hangs flush to the wall, just like a piece of framed art.
 You can buy simple, thin “frames” (called bezels by Samsung) that come as four magnetic pieces that snap onto the edges of the TV.
-There are several different color options – ours is {this teak bezel} (don’t let the word “teak” fool you – it’s plastic, not wood) which is much darker in person than it appears on their website:
+There are several different color options – ours is {this teak bezel} (don’t let the word “teak” fool you – it’s plastic, not wood) which is darker in person than it appears on their website:

 You can also get thicker, more ornate frames from shops like {this one}.